-AA bundles files for a unit of task in logical sense, which means it allows some of the files can be stored outside of the ACS repository and let the ACS repository or consumer of the ACS resolve the reference, i.e. retrieve actual contents of the files.
+AA bundles files for a unit of task in a logical sense, which means it allows some of the files to be stored outside of the ACS repository and let the ACS repository or consumer of the ACS resolve the reference, i.e. retrieve actual contents of the files.

-There are distinct two places where the references to the external storage may appear for this version of specification:
+There are distinct two places where references to external storage may appear for this version of specification: